Eight Mistakes to Avoid When Hiring a Technology Consultant

 If the work you need is extensive and you’ve hired an independent contractor, there may not be enough manpower to handle the job.
 That could either create a situation in which the work goes on far too long with no end in sight or simply does not get done at all.
 Neither situation is acceptable.
 It’s important to hire a company that has enough manpower to handle the size of the job.

 A consulting contractor can handle the job if it is within their means.
 Some small companies can also handle some very large jobs as well.
-Just be certain the size of the company suites the size of the job.
+Just be certain the size of the company suits the size of the job.

 Area of Expertise